10 Ways to Drive Traffic to Your Real Estate Listings

 8. Create a single property website

 This requires more effort and is more suited to luxury real estate.
-The idea behind these is to create much more content around 1 listing to improve its search engine visibility and market a property to it’s fullest capacity.
+The idea behind these is to create much more content around 1 listing to improve its search engine visibility and market a property to its fullest capacity.
 While this has many benefits, this will not necessarily outperform a listing page on your website.
 For our clients, enhancing the listing, leveraging their blog and social media combined can have the same effect.
-A single property website might earn more inbound links due to it’s URL and can be marketed in print more professionally.
-Recently, a real estate team created a custom landing page for their luxury end of the business, promoting their listings, how they market their properties and using this landing page to direct visitors offline from magazine and brochure materials.
+A single property website might earn more inbound links due to its URL and can be marketed in print more professionally.
+Recently, a real estate team created a custom landing page for their luxury end of the business, to promote their listings and how they market their properties.
+It also serves as a place to direct visitors from offline sources such asmagazine and brochure materials.
 They also used pay-per-click ads to drive qualified online traffic to this page with great success.
-A true single property example is used by Tubbs Mill.

 9. Use paid search advertising